 Tree Research and Education Endowment Fund (TREE Fund) is shaping the future of trees and the arboriculture profession.
+Science-based tree care enhances the beauty, safety and livability of our communities, and helps to protect the people who care for our urban forest.

 - Root and Soil Management–Many urban tree problems originate below ground.
 Promoting root development, protecting roots from injury and conflicts with infrastructure are issues that arborists encounter regularly.
 Managing roots includes soil management.